TPGEngine/tpg/src/src/cpp/logging/README.md

 *   **`storage/`:** Contains storage classes responsible for writing the metrics data to CSV files.
 Each stage has its own subdirectory within `storage/`.
     *   `storage/<stage>/<stage>_storage.h`:  Header file for the storage class for a specific stage (e.g., `storage/replacement/replacement_storage.h`).
     *   `storage/<stage>/<stage>_storage.cc`:  Source file for the storage class for a specific stage (e.g., `storage/replacement/replacement_storage.cc`).
-    *   `storage/csv_storage.h`: Defines the base `CSVStorage` class, which provides common functionality for writing data to CSV files.
+    *   `storage/csv_storage.h` (Not shown in the provided code, but assumed to exist): Defines the base `CSVStorage` class, which provides common functionality for writing data to CSV files.

 ## Architecture Components